Canon G7 X Mark II vs Sony HX99

 |Sony WX800« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony WX800|

 |Sony RX100 V« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 V|

 |Sony RX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

-Both the G7X Mark II and the HX99 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the HX99 does not have a direct predecessor.
+The HX99 is a recent model that features in the current product line-up of Sony.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Sony HX99?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.